lab-darras/lab-darras.github.io/contact.md

 <div style="height:26px;"></div>

 <p>
-We are recruiting at multiple levels for BSc and MSc theses, PhD projects, and research assistant positions (bioinformatics, wet lab, and insect work), with opportunities in both China and Germany.
-For positions based at the Max Planck Institute in Germany, or for projects related to sex determination, please include Dr. Pan in copy: <a href="mailto:qiaowei.pan@tuebingen.mpg.de">qiaowei.pan@tuebingen.mpg.de</a>.
+We are recruiting at multiple levels for BSc and MSc theses, PhD projects, and research assistant positions (bioinformatics, wet lab, and insect work).>.
 </p>